 "Health Information" is information or an opinion about a person's health, disability or health services that is also personal information.
-It also includes some other forms of personal information.
+It also includes some other forms of personal health information, such as intellectual or cognitive conditions.

 The legislation prescribes a number of Information Privacy Principles and Health Privacy Principles with which Council is required to comply, to promote and ensure the fair and responsible collection and handling of Personal Information and Health Information.